 The Forest Preserve District

 If you love Oakhurst Forest Preserve, you’ll be excited to learn about the other areas protected by the Kane County Forest Preserve District.
 This group is dedicated to maintaining and restoring the natural beauty of Kane County.
 The Preserve District protects over 75 areas throughout the county, and all are yours to explore.
 Whether you like fishing, camping, horseback riding, or just about any other outdoor activity, there is a place in Kane County for you.
-All of these green spaces are easily accessible from our Aurora apartments.
+All of these green spaces are easily accessible from our apartments in Chicago.
 Your next adventure is just around the corner!